Veteran county deputy prosecutor appointed to District Court judgeship

 Tina Talim, who serves as the team chief of the High Intensity Drug Trafficking Unit in the Clark County district attorney’s office, immigrated to the United States from India as a young child.

-A Clark County deputy district attorney has been appointed to become the first South Asian person to a judicial position in Nevada.
+A Clark County deputy district attorney has been appointed to a judicial position in Nevada, according to the governor’s office.

 Tina Talim, who serves as the team chief of the High Intensity Drug Trafficking Unit in the Clark County district attorney’s office, immigrated to the United States from India as a young child.